16 Different Types of Christmas Trees (With Pictures)

 You might also be interested in: How to Make Your Christmas Tree Colorful and Fabulous with Spray Paint

 11. Blue Spruce Tree

-The Bruce blues is an extremely popular Christmas tree due to the blue-tinted needles and relatively robust growing range.
-It usually grows to only about 50 feet tall and has densely packed deep green branches.
+The Blue Spruce is an extremely popular Christmas tree due to its blue-tinted needles and relatively robust growing range.
+It usually grows to only about 50 feet tall and has densely packed green branches.

 12. Norway Spruce Tree

-You can find the Norway Spruce tree throughout Europe, and it is notable for its branches that hang down and dark green color.
-It’s a popular Christmas tree in many countries, including in the United States.
+You can find the Norway Spruce tree throughout Europe, which is notable for its branches that hang down and its dark green color.
+It’s a popular Christmas tree in many countries, including the United States.

 13. White Spruce Tree